MustaphaU/Hybrid-Search-and-Autocomplete-Flask-app-with-OpenSearch/README.md

 # Lexical (BM25) and Neural (Sparse Embeddings) Hybrid Search with Autocomplete Using OpenSearch

 ## Description
-This project demonstrates a hybrid search application that combines traditional full-text (lexical/BM25) search with semantic (neural) search using sparse embeddings powered by OpenSearch.
-It also provides autocomplete functionality for imrpoved user search experience.
+This project is a simple OpenSearch hybrid search application that combines traditional full-text (lexical/BM25) search with semantic (neural) search using sparse embeddings.
+It also provides autocomplete functionality for an improved search experience.

 ### Inspiration:
 1. This work is an adaptation/extension of the [Elastic Search app](https://github.com/elastic/elasticsearch-labs/tree/main/example-apps/search-tutorial/v3/search-tutorial) in elasticsearch-labs.